 - Perform fault-finding by inspecting circuit breakers, transformers, and other electrical components

-- Learn and abide by state & local regulations based on the national electrical code
+- Learn and abide by state and local regulations based on the national electrical code and building codes

 - Train other electricians in specific tasks

 - Explain electrical work and requirements to clients in layman’s terms